- Who can go to RCHS?

 - Maintain an A or B grade point average at their current high school program

-- Complete 12 high school credits by the end of their sophomore year or prior to starting the RCHS program
+- Complete 12 high school credits by the end of their sophomore year or prior to starting the RCHS program in the fall or 15 high school credits prior to starting the RCHS program in the spring of their junior year.

 - Fulfill appropriate admissions criteria to the college

-- Meet minimum test scores to be enrolled in college credit courses (TSI standards)
+- Meet minimum test scores to be enrolled in college credit

 - Why should I go to RCHS?